vitrivr/ADAMpro/docs/README.md

 sbt proto
 ```

-which generates the proto-files and creates a jar file containing the proto sources into the `./lib/` folder.
+in the main folder, which generates the proto-files and creates a jar file containing the proto sources into the `./lib/` folder.

 Running